MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

     *	*atmospheric lapse rate*

-| PecubeGUI will start from the first topographic file provided and interpolate back the pre-spm topographic history according to the amplitude and offset parameters the user will provide in the next steps (see :ref:`Time-evolution-tab`).
+| PecubeGUI will start from the first topographic file provided and interpolate back the pre-spm topographic history according to the amplitude and offset parameters you will provide in the next steps (see :ref:`Time-evolution-tab`).
 | After clicking the “Ok” button, the files will be copied and pasted into “your_current_project_path\\data\\SPM”.
 In the meantime, the name “SPM/” is automatically provided to the input parameters “Topography file name”, as well as the grid resolution (i.e., nx and ny, works only with iSOSIA files, Figure 3).

 .. figure:: ../images/setTopography.png
     :scale: 30
     :align: center

     *Figure 4.
-"Topography" tab with the topography shown on the left-hand side, after clicking the "Show topogaphy" button.*
+"Topography" tab with the topography shown on the left-hand side, after clicking the "Show topogaphy" button.
+The topography is loaded from a DEM from the Rhone valley in Switzerland.*

 | When loading a synthetic numerical model, you can let the latitude and longitude to zero.
 However, you need to provide the stepping distance in x (Δlon) and y (Δlat).
-For simplicity, you can provide the values in km and then click on ‘Convert to lat/long’ button (Figure 3).
+For simplicity, you can provide the values in km and then click on ‘Convert to lat/long’ button (Figure 2).
 This will automatically convert the values to longitude and latitude distances that can be read by Pecube.
-Finally, you can check the topography you provided by clicking on “Show topography” (Figure 3).
-A new tab then appears on the right-hand side of the interface (Figure 5).
+Finally, you can check the topography you provided by clicking on “Show topography” (Figure 2).
+A new tab then appears on the right-hand side of the interface (Figure 4).
 This tab serves to visualize the topography and check your topography history as provided in the :ref:`Time-evolution-tab`.
-You are indeed able to visualize the evolution of the topography by grabbing and sliding the slide bar in “Set time evolution” (Figure 5).
+You are indeed able to visualize the evolution of the topography by grabbing and sliding the slide bar in “Set time evolution” (Figure 4).

 .. _Time-evolution-tab: